 Lead is a very toxic substance and can lead to major health issues.
 It is very dangerous to children and they can die from lead poisoning, or suffer long-term mental and physical disabilities.

-You can prevent exposure to lead-based health hazards by property maintaining and managing the surfaces in your home.
-The majority of the early lead-based paints were used in on exteriors, interior woodwork, windows and doors.
+You can prevent exposure to lead-based health hazards by properly maintaining and managing the surfaces in your home.
+The majority of the early lead-based paints were used in on exteriors, interior woodwork, windows, and doors.